 This year's sessions will be very different than previous years.
-Because of the pandemic, at least a portion of the initial training for the Land Application Training will occur via a series of Zoom sessions.
-Recertification events have been postponed with the hope that they can be held in-person.
+Because of the pandemic, a portion of the initial training for the Land Application Training occured via a series of Zoom sessions in February.
+Recertification events have been been scheduled and will be held in-person.

 What will I learn?

 |Session 1: Minding Your Manure Manners (via Zoom)||Session 2: Manure & Fertilizer: Complementary Roles (via Zoom)||Session 3: Benefits & Barriers to Manure Use (via Zoom)||Session 4: Applying Manure Management Concepts On-Farm (in-person)|

 |All manure users - not just those operating under a permit - should manage manure responsibly.
 This session will discuss manure contaminants and transport as well as setbacks, stockpiles, and transfers.||Manure and fertilizer can work together to maximize yields and profits.
 This session will discuss accounting for nutrients in manure in addition to making sure you know how much manure has been applied.||We all know manure has pros and cons, but how can we maximize the good while minimizing the problems?
 This session will help you determine the value of manure as well as learn how to reap manure's environmental benefits.||These sessions have not yet been scheduled because we hope to hold them in-person with an update on regulations and spending time discussing how to best use manure on your operation.
 We anticipate offering this session in June at several locations across the state.
 Space at each session will likely be limited and masks will likely be required.|

 Anyone is welcome to attend any of the sessions, but those requesting initial certification will be required to attend all four sessions, and recertification will occur during session 4.

 - All who are interested in livestock manure management are welcome to take the training.